If the wiring in your home is old, we will rewire it so that it is safe and meets the Decent Homes Standard.

 How we rewire council homes

-The existing sockets, switches and fuse board will be removed and we will fit a modern consumer unit (fuse board) and a hard-wired smoke alarm.
+The existing sockets, switches and fuse board will be removed, and we will fit a modern consumer unit (fuse board) and a hard-wired smoke alarm.

 Sockets

 New socket and switch positions will be agreed.
 Where possible, we will give you the choice of where you would like the sockets to be fitted.
-The number of sockets we fit in each room is shown below.

-Room Sockets
+Room | Sockets |

-Kitchen 3 double sockets and a cooker point.
-Single sockets and isolators for your appliances
+Kitchen | 3 double sockets and a cooker point.
+Single sockets and isolators for your appliances |

-Living room 4 double sockets
+Living room | 4 double sockets |

-Bedrooms 2 double sockets
+Bedrooms | 2 double sockets |

-Hall and landing 1 double socket
+Hall and landing | 1 double socket |

 Cables

 Where possible new cables will be installed in the roof space, under the first floor and inside partitions.
-But if the walls are solid, we will need to cut into the wall to fit the cables and replaster.

 Fuse board or consumer unit

 We will install a new consumer unit.
-The new consumer unit will have switchable fuses and a very sensitive fault detection switch (Residual Current Device, or RCD).
+The new consumer unit will have switchable fuses and a sensitive fault detection switch (Residual Current Device, or RCD).

 The rewiring process

-You will be informed in writing of the start date for the work in your area.
-Our approved contractor will carry out a first survey 2 weeks before the work is due.
-The contractor will carry out a second survey 7 days later and confirm the actual date to start work in your home.
+Our Capital Project Officer will carry out a first survey a few weeks before the work is due.
+The approved contractor will later carry out a second survey and confirm the actual date to start work in your home.

 If your home is being rewired only, then the work will be completed within 5 working days.